 SPE 540 Guidance and Classroom Management (3) This graduate course discusses philosophical differences of discipline and behavior intervention.
 Positive discipline strategies and techniques for all age groups are reviewed and practiced in order to assist each student in becoming a confident and effective facilitator.
 Special focus examines the needs and special concerns of behaviorally impaired/emotionally disturbed children and youth.
 Class readings, discussions and lectures provide a strong knowledge base.
-Students research and create a management philosophy. the effect of classroom environment on learning.
+Students research and create a management philosophy.
 Appropriate use of instructional technology is integrated into instruction and pedagogy.